Koromix/tytools/qt5/README.md

 Download qtbase source from http://download.qt.io/official_releases/qt/5.6/5.6.1/submodules/qtbase-opensource-src-5.6.1.7z

-Extract it in this subdirectory and rename "qtbase-opensource-src-5.6.0" to "i686-win32-msvc2015-mt".
-Open the "VS2015 x86 Native Tools Command Prompt" and cd to that directory.
+Extract the directory inside it to "ty/qt5" and rename "qtbase-opensource-src-5.6.1" to "i686-win32-msvc2015-mt".
+Open the "VS2015 x86 Native Tools Command Prompt" and cd to this directory.

 ```batch
 cd i686-win32-msvc2015-mt